XT-5 magnetyzery do silników - DIESEL + powietrze - XT-5 magnetizer

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Wide application in modern technologies – are used in computer drives, electric motors, medical equipment and very highly developed apparatuses.
+- Key role in modern technologies – find application in HDD drives, electric motors, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk associated with microscopic parts of magnets can be dangerous, if swallowed, which is crucial in the context of child safety.
-It's also worth noting that tiny parts of these products are able to complicate diagnosis after entering the body.
+- Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which becomes significant in the context of children's health.
+Furthermore, miniscule components of these products have the potential to be problematic in medical diagnosis when they are in the body.

-Neodymium magnets are extremely delicate, and by joining them in an uncontrolled manner, they will crack.
-Neodymium magnets are made of metal and coated with a shiny nickel surface, but they are not as hard as steel.
-In the event of a collision between two magnets, there may be a scattering of fragments in different directions.
-Protecting your eyes is crucial in such a situation.
+Neodymium magnets are highly fragile, and by joining them in an uncontrolled manner, they will crumble.
+Neodymium magnetic are made of metal and coated with a shiny nickel, but they are not as durable as steel.
+At the moment of connection between the magnets, sharp metal fragments can be dispersed in different directions.

 Neodymium magnets can demagnetize at high temperatures.